Vrikshasana

 Vegan Diet: 5 Benefits, Drawbacks, and Its Connection to Yoga in Rishikesh

-The global health and wellness industry has witnessed a significant shift in recent years, especially post-COVID-19.
-People have become increasingly conscious of their diet, leading to the rise of various food trends.
+Vegan Diet: The global health and wellness industry has witnessed a significant shift in recent years, especially post-COVID-19.
+People have become increasingly conscious of their diet, leading to the rise of various food trends like Vegan diet.
 One such trend that has gained immense popularity is veganism.

-Let’s explore the vegan diet meaning in Hindi, its benefits, potential drawbacks, and how it is becoming a part of yoga retreats.
+Let’s explore the meaning in Hindi, its benefits, potential drawbacks and how it is becoming a part of yoga retreats.

 What Is a Vegan Diet?